-The term Deterioration can be defined as when a client moves from their normal clinical state to a worse clinical state.
+The term deterioration can be defined as when an individual moves from their normal clinical state to a worse clinical state.
 This increases their risk of morbidity, organ failure, hospital admission, further disability and even sometimes death.

 By recognising deterioration earlier, we can often prevent harm & hospital admissions